'Mistakes' in Charlottesville allowed violence to grow, report finds

 - Zones where it was presumed violence could break out were not occupied by police.

-The death of a 32-year-old counter-protester named Heather Heyer occurred when a man driving a car rammed into a crowd.
+The death of a 32-year-old counterprotester, Heather Heyer, occurred when a man driving a car rammed into a crowd.
+The report said that an officer was supposed to be stationed near that intersection, but was allowed to opt out and was not replaced.

+But Heaphy said that in speaking with officers, including the chief of police, none of them "feels good about what happened [or] wanted there to be violence on the street."

-After the chaos of the event, President Donald Trump stoked outrage by asserting that the "alt-left" was just as much to blame for the brawling — triggering outrage from both Democrats and Republicans who said he failed to adequately denounce white supremacist ideology.
+After the event, President Donald Trump stoked outrage by asserting that the "alt-left" was just as much to blame as white nationalists — triggering outrage from Democrats and Republicans who said he failed to adequately denounce white supremacist ideology.

+In the wake of the violence, the city agreed to hire Heaphy's law firm to help examine its response and any failures.

+Among the report's suggestions is to better train police officers to handle mass unrest, create a more unified command structure and engage in a robust communication with the public.